blackbaud-community/developer.blackbaud.com-bbis/README.md

 At present time, we publish the site via the _published directory.
 Building the site for publishing is an almost identical process as working locally, except the changes are tracked.

 <pre>jekyll build</pre>

+###Contributing###

+If you would like to contribute to this code sample, please carefully read the [contributing documentation](https://github.com/blackbaud-community/Blackbaud-CRM/blob/master/CONTRIBUTING.md), which details the necessary workflow.
+Included in those requirements is [signing the Contributor License Agreement](http://developer.blackbaud.com/cla).